vikasnkumar/wisecracker/README.md

 cracking for 8-character passwords.
 The aim is to be able to take an MD5 sum and reverse it into the 8 characters that created the sum in the first place.

+Let us take the situation where the user ends up finding a database with MD5 sums of all the passwords from a random website.
+The user decides to crack such passwords to get access to those accounts, similar to Jack the Ripper software.
+Let us assume that the password is of maximum 8-character length.

 The user provides an MD5 checksum for which they want to find an 8-character password that might match the checksum.

-Obviously, we expect the user to know that the MD5 sum is that of an 8-character password.

 The search space for characters is currently [A-Za-z0-9_$].
 We will add more characters later and allow for < 8 password matching as well when time permits.